 - Crying for no apparent reason

 - Being able to care for self and baby

 - Enjoying being a mother most of the time

-Perinatal Mental Illness is a group of illnesses such as prenatal anxiety or depression, postpartum depression, postpartum anxiety disorders or postpartum psychosis.
-PMI begins in pregnancy and up to one year after birth or adoption of a baby.
+Perinatal Mood Disorder is a group of illnesses such as prenatal anxiety or depression, postpartum depression, postpartum anxiety disorders or postpartum psychosis.
+PMD begins in pregnancy and up to one year after birth or adoption of a baby.
 It can happen to either parent.

 - Depression during pregnancy puts a woman at higher risk of experiencing postpartum depression

 - One in five mothers may experience postpartum depression

 - Ontario data collected in 2021 tells us that one in three mothers are affected by postpartum mental illness

 - One in 10 men may experience depression in the first year postpartum

 - Postpartum psychosis is rare and occurs in one to two per 1000 births